DineshGuduru/DineshGuduru/README.md

 - 👋 Hi, I’m @Dineshvarma Guduru
 - 👀 I’m interested in Data.
-- 🌱 I’m currently learning DataStructures and Algorithms along with Big Data concepts
+- 🌱 I teach Data and Analytics realted concepts in my YouTube channel [Atomic Engineering](https://youtube.com/@atomicengineering?si=_7kTTyn7Fg3lDziS)
-- 💞️ I’m looking to collaborate on Python and Data Engineering
+- 💞️ I’m looking to collaborate on Python, SQL and Data Engineering
-- 📫 How to reach me dineshvarma.guduru@gmail.com
+- 📫 How to reach me - Mail me on dineshvarma.guduru@gmail.com

 <!---
 DineshGuduru/DineshGuduru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.